mateosss/mateosss.github.io/_posts/2022-03-21-xrtslam-metrics.md

 ### Final note

-As a final note, I want to link to my [next blogpost](/slam-metric-issues) that discuss an important issue I found thanks to all the tools developed here.
+As a final note, I want to link to my [next blogpost](/blog/slam-metric-issues) that discusses why ORB-SLAM3 metrics reported in the tables above are so bad and an important issue I found thanks to all the tools developed here.

 ## Footnotes